atoomic/Slack-WebHook/README.md

 $hook->post_error( 'a pretty _red_ message' );
 $hook->post_info( 'a pretty _blue_ message' );

-# this is similar to
+# this is similar to the previous syntax
 $hook->post_ok( text => 'a pretty _green_ message' );

 # you can also set a title and a body to your message